 6. Eat Breakfast Before You Arrive

-You need to fuel up for your big day at one of the most popular U.S. tourist attractions.
-But breakfast is almost as pricey as lunch or dinner if you eat at Downtown Disney or inside the parks.
-You can save quite a bit of money by eating breakfast before you go.
-Choose a hotel room with a fridge so you can buy milk, cereal or other easily prepared breakfast items the night before — or take advantage of your hotel’s free continental breakfast if available.
+Save money by eating breakfast before you take off for the parks.
+Choose a hotel room with a fridge so you can buy cereal, milk and other easily prepared meals — or take advantage of your hotel’s free continental breakfast if available.

 7. Bring Your Own Food and Drinks

 Disneyland and Walt Disney World allow you to bring outside food and beverages to the parks — with some limitations — so, take advantage of this policy to save money on dining out.
 For optimal enjoyment during your meal breaks, Disneyland even provides a complimentary picnic area located outside of its main entrance, complete with shade umbrellas, tables and chairs.